BRM (Belief Reset Method)

 Is BRM the same as therapy?

 No. The Belief Reset Method is not therapy and does not provide diagnosis or clinical treatment.
-BRM is a consciousness-based coaching framework focused on awareness, perception, and present-day choice.
-It can complement therapy, but it does not replace it.
+BRM is a psychology-informed educational framework focused on awareness, perception, emotional responses, behavioural patterns, communication, and present-day relational experiences.

 Do I need to talk about my trauma or relive painful experiences?

 No. BRM does not require reliving emotional pain or repeatedly exploring past events.
-While the past may inform certain beliefs, the work happens in the present by changing how meaning is created and lived now.
+While the past may inform certain beliefs, the work focuses on developing greater awareness of how beliefs, meanings, emotional responses, and behavioural patterns continue to influence present-day experiences and relationships.

 What if I’ve already done years of personal growth or therapy?

 BRM is often most effective for people who have already done inner work but still feel stuck repeating the same patterns.
-It helps bridge the gap between insight and lived change by addressing the beliefs still shaping perception and choice.
+It supports individuals in applying awareness more intentionally within communication, behaviour, relationships, parenting, and everyday responses.

 How quickly can I see change?

 Many people experience shifts in clarity and emotional response quickly, sometimes within the first sessions.
-Lasting change depends on how consistently new awareness is applied and embodied in daily life.
+Lasting change depends on how consistently awareness, reflection, and intentional responses are applied within everyday life and relationships.

 Can BRM be used alongside therapy or other support?

 Yes.
 BRM can be used alongside appropriate therapeutic or medical support.
-It is not designed to treat trauma or mental health conditions but can support conscious decision-making and identity alignment.
+It is not designed to treat trauma or mental health conditions but can support conscious decision-making and behavioural and relational alignment

 Who is BRM best suited for?

-BRM is best suited for individuals who are ready to take responsibility for their present choices, question long-held beliefs, and move forward with clarity rather than remain focused on analysing the past.
+BRM is best suited for individuals who are ready to take responsibility for their present choices, question long-held beliefs, and develop greater awareness of present-day beliefs, emotional responses, behavioural patterns, and relational dynamics moving forward.